256B.69 Prepayment demonstration project.

 (3) may contract with other health care and social service practitioners to provide services to enrollees; and

 (4) shall institute recipient grievance procedures according to the method established by the project, utilizing applicable requirements of chapter 62D.
 Disputes not resolved through this process shall be appealable to the commissioner as provided in subdivision 11.

 (b) Demonstration providers must comply with the standards for claims settlement under section 72A.201, subdivisions 4, 5, 7, and 8, when contracting with other health care and social service practitioners to provide services to enrollees.
 A demonstration provider must pay a clean claim, as defined in Code of Federal Regulations, title 42, section 447.45(b), within 30 business days of the date of acceptance of the claim.

-(b) For individuals enrolled in the Minnesota senior health options project or in other demonstrations authorized under subdivision 23, nursing facility services shall be covered according to the terms and conditions of the federal agreement governing that demonstration project.
+(b) For individuals enrolled in the Minnesota senior health options project authorized under subdivision 23, nursing facility services shall be covered according to the terms and conditions of the federal waiver governing that demonstration project.